skoenen/ci_1.06_introduction-to-scientific-working/L03_Research.md

 ### Search

-In this days it is most likely that there is already some work done regarding our observed phenomenon.
+In these days it is most likely that there is already some work done regarding our observed phenomenon.
 To avoid already done mistakes or repeat work scientists use published research to learn.